lbryio/lbry.tech/content/glossary.md

 ### Effective Amount

-The total amount assigned to the claim, including supports.
+The total LBC amount assigned to a claim, including the original bid and any tips/supports.
+During a vanity URL takeover, the effective amount is shown as 0.

 ### Elliptic Curve Arithmetic